paulro1575/rmm-services-server-app/README.md

 The customer data has the next exposed endpoints:
  - **Register:** POST `http://{HOST}:{PORT}/rmmservices/customer/register`

- This method is public for all users.
+ This endpoint is public for all users.
 It registers a new customer into database, the request body should be:
  ```json
 {
 	"username": "new-user",